apache/druid/docs/content/development/extensions-core/namespaced-lookup.md

 One of either `uri` xor `uriPrefix` must be specified.

-The `pollPeriod` value specifies the period in ISO 8601 format between checks for updates.
+The `pollPeriod` value specifies the period in ISO 8601 format between checks for replacement data for the lookup.
 If the source of the lookup is capable of providing a timestamp, the lookup will only be updated if it has changed since the prior tick of `pollPeriod`.
-A value of 0, an absent parameter, or `null` all mean populate once and do not attempt to update.
-Whenever an update occurs, the updating system will look for a file with the most recent timestamp and assume that one with the most recent data.
+A value of 0, an absent parameter, or `null` all mean populate once and do not attempt to look for new data later.
+Whenever an poll occurs, the updating system will look for a file with the most recent timestamp and assume that one with the most recent data set, replacing the local cache of the lookup data.

 The `namespaceParseSpec` can be one of a number of values.
 Each of the examples below would rename foo to bar, baz to bat, and buck to truck.
 All parseSpec types assumes each input is delimited by a new line.
 See below for the types of parseSpec supported.